 Campion Sail and Design

-Below is the 11 foot version of the Nutmeg praam or pram, now renamed Spice 11 to avoid confusion.
+Below is the 11 foot development of the Nutmeg praam or pram, now renamed Spice 11 to avoid confusion.
 The plans are on 2 A1 sheets.
+Keyed construction notes and offsets are on 6 A4 sheets with an outline building procedure covering an additional 8 sheets.

 The Spice has straight, flat floors, a firm rounded bilge with gently flaring sides which, combined with the very moderate beam and long waterline, ensure an easily driven, dry, stable dinghy.
 The width is carried towards the bow but the bow transom is a narrow ''u' shape low down to provide buoyancy without bringing her up short in waves.
 Too many praam dinghies seem to be reverting to bad characteristics in design simply to provide an easier build, but at what cost: crank dinghies with cut-away bilges, weak bows with little buoyancy for any reasonably sized adult - or with so much cartoonish freeboard to regain some measure of buoyancy that the bow will catch the wind and blow off in any decent breeze - and sterns more suitable for larger fine-lined rowing skiffs than small burdensome pulling craft.
 To compound the folly, these characteristics are even presented as the ideal to be imitated.